berkeley-scf/tutorial-databases/sql.md

 ``` r
 dbExecute(db, "drop view questions_plus") # drop the view if we no longer need it
 ```

+If you want to create a temporary table just for a single query, you can use a subquery or a WITH clause, as dicussed in [Section 3.2](#32-subqueries).

 # 2 Additional SQL topics